Application of Micro Hyaluronic Acid as Carriers in Drug Delivery

 “We are pleased to have used micro HA for Illustris’ innovative delivery technology,” said a technician from the pharmaceutical company, “We are eager to use micro HA and showcase its significant advantages over current drug delivery technology.”

-Our customers were benefited in the following ways:
+Our customers benefited in the following ways:

 Revolutionized HA solution for drug delivery system

-The customer enables the delivery through tissue structures of macromolecule active ingredients (or at least 500KD) which are historically difficult or impossible to deliver topically and optimizes delivery of active agents which previously permeated tissue structures inefficiently.
+The customer enables the delivery through tissue structures of macromolecule active ingredients (or at least 500KD) which are historically difficult or impossible to deliver topically and optimizes the delivery of active agents which previously permeated tissue structures inefficiently.
 It is easy for active ingredients to permeate the targeted site with Micro HA.
-Now, it enables the delivery of large molecules (up to 160KD) through tissue structures easily and optimizes the absorption of compounds typically delivered through skin, eyes and mucosal surfaces.
+Now, it enables the delivery of large molecules (up to 160KD) through tissue structures easily and optimizes the absorption of compounds typically delivered through skin, eyes, and mucosal surfaces.

 There are several benefits to using SCC micro HA throughout the pharmaceutical delivery process.
 For pharmaceutical companies with similar applications, our engineering team can provide a customized solution for your project.
-Feel free to contact us at email@example.com.
+Feel free to contact us at [email protected].